-Before starting such a three-column layout, it is necessary to understand a new positioning method-absolute positioning.
-The previous floating positioning method mainly allows the browser to automatically adjust the floating direction according to the content of the object.
-However, when this method cannot meet the positioning requirements, a new method is needed to achieve it.
-CSS provides another method besides floating positioning.
-The positioning method is absolute positioning, which is achieved using the position attribute.
+Before starting such a three-column layout, it is necessary to understand a new positioning method - absolute positioning.
+The previous floating positioning method is mainly automatically adjusted by the browser according to the object's content.
+However, when this method cannot meet the positioning requirements, a new method is needed.
+Another type provided by CSS is besides floating positioning.
+The positioning method is absolute positioning, and absolute positioning is achieved using position attribute.

-position is used to set the positioning method of the object.
-Available values: static/absolute/relative
+position Used to set the available values for positioning the object: static/absolute/relative

-For every object on the page, the default position property is static.
-If you set an object to position:absolute, the object will break out of the document flow and be repositioned according to its position throughout the page.
-When using this attribute, you can use top, right, bottom, left, that is, the distance values in the four directions of top, right, bottom, and left, to determine the specific position of the object.
+For every object in the page, the default position property is static.
+If you set the object to position:absolute, the object will be separated from the document stream and repositioned according to the location of the entire page.
+When using this property, you can use top, right, bottom, left, that is, the distance value of the four directions of the upper, right, lower and left to determine the specific position of the object.
 See the following CSS:

 position:absolute;